kimjoar/writings/understanding-backbone.md

 models, such as the list of statuses in our application.
 In Backbone.js this concept is called a collection.

-One really cool thing about a collection is that is has scoped events.
+One really cool thing about collections is that they have scoped events.
 Basically, this just means that we can bind and trigger events directly on a collection instead of using our `events` variable — our events will live on `statuses` instead of `events`.
 As we now start firing events